SharePoint/sp-dev-docs/docs/schema/listinstance-element-list-instance.md

 </tr>
 <tr class="even">
 <td align="left"><p>**FeatureId**</p></td>
 <td align="left"><p>Required **Text</span>.
 Specifies the GUID of the Feature.
-If you do not specify a Feature GUID, Microsoft SharePoint Foundation uses the ID of the default Feature, in other words, the one containing the <span class="keyword">ListInstance</span> element.
-If the list template for the list instance is contained within a different Feature, you must specify the ID of that Feature through the <span class="keyword">FeatureId** attribute.</p></td>
+If you do not specify a Feature GUID, Microsoft SharePoint Foundation uses the ID of the default Feature, in other words, the one containing the **ListInstance</span> element.
+If the list template for the list instance is contained within a different Feature, you must specify the ID of that Feature through the **FeatureId** attribute.</p></td>
 </tr>
 <tr class="odd">
 <td align="left"><p>**Hidden**</p></td>